Why choose to join a Tantur program?

 The Holy Land is sometimes considered an open-air museum for archaeology; indeed, there are few places in the country where one does not find an archaeological park, site, or ruins yet to be fully discovered.
 Since the early days of Christianity, the Church has understood the importance of connecting the Christian faith with the physical locations of the Bible and the early church.
 Tantur programs continue in these pedagogical footsteps.

-If the Holy Land can be considered an open-air museum, it must also be considered a living laboratory of human civilization.
 From the outset, the Tantur Ecumenical Institute has been committed to addressing the real-world socio-political impact of the Middle Eastern Conflicts, particularly those found within present-day Israel, Palestine and the Golan Heights.
-Through lectures, speaking panels, field visits and more, we listen to and discuss Israeli/Palestinian Narratives, and pay special attention to the past and present-day circumstances of refugees of different backgrounds.
+Through lectures, speaking panels, field visits and more, we listen to and discuss Palestinian and Israeli Narratives, and pay special attention to the past and present-day circumstances of refugees of different backgrounds.